Apple Music vs Spotify Sound Quality (2026): Specs, Lossless & Atmos Compared

 - Volume normalization (Normalize / Sound Check) can change what you think sounds “better.”

-- Not every track is delivered at the highest quality, library reality matters.
+- Not every track is delivered at the highest quality; library reality matters.

-Spotify vs Apple Music Sound Quality Comparison: The Specs
+Spotify vs Apple Music Audio Quality Specs

 Now that both giants offer lossless audio, we need to look closer at the numbers.
 While Spotify has caught up, Apple Music still goes further with Hi-Res Lossless.